slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'If Apple sold you a product that failed 50% of the time, would you buy it?' -- Esther Perel*

+> *'You don’t marry a person, you marry a family.' -- Kevin Kelly*